lariskovski/sven-bot/README.md

   - All audios must be in the 'audio' folder;
   - No need to add the new entries to the .help command.
 It's automated now;
   - Keep it clean;
-  - If there is updates to the bot, its manually uploaded to the server (for now);
+  - If there is updates to the bot, its automatically uploaded to the server.
+So don't break it;

 WIP:
-   - [ ]  Automatic server updates/upload;
+   - [x]  Automatic server updates/upload;
+   - [ ]  Export some en variables;
    - [ ]  Reduce repetitive code (on command functions);

 --------------------------